ehlesp/smallab-k8s-pve-guide/G021 - K3s cluster setup 04 ~ Debian VM configuration.md

 ## Regarding the microcode `apt` packages for CPU vulnerabilities

-In the [**G013** guide](G013%20-%20Host%20hardening%2007%20~%20Mitigating%20CPU%20vulnerabilities.md), you applied a microcode package to mitigate vulnerabilities found within your host's CPU.
+In the [chapter **G013**](G013%20-%20Host%20hardening%2007%20~%20Mitigating%20CPU%20vulnerabilities.md), you applied a microcode package to mitigate vulnerabilities found within your host's CPU.
 You could think that you also need to apply such package in the VM, but installing it in a VM is useless, since the hypervisor won't allow the VM to apply such microcode to the real CPU installed in your Proxmox VE host.
-So, don't worry about CPU microcode packages in VMs.
+In short, do not worry about installing CPU microcode packages in VMs.

 ## Relevant system paths

-### _Directories on Debian VM_
+### Directories on Debian VM

 - `/dev`
 - `/etc`